CaptainBeluga/WeatherAPI/README.md

 I wrote it when i was 14 yr old (almost 15).

-Thanks to OpenWeather for this amazing API functionality.
+Thanks to OpenWeather for this amazing API functionality, if you want to try it here's the link > https://openweathermap.org/

 YEAH, I know the API key is saved clear but I don't care about it.